thyb/contentify/sdk-node.md

         password: ''
     })

-You can place in your HTML template `[[ include filename ]]` and this file will be automatically include from github.
-All files included are cached so if you need to clear the cache manually, use `contentify.clearCache(filename)` to clear the cache for a specific file or `contentify.clearCache()` for clear all the cache.
+You can place `[[ include filename ]]` in your HTML template and this file will be automatically included from github.
+All files included are cached so if you need to clear the cache manually, use `contentify.clearCache(filename)` to clear the cache for a specific file or `contentify.clearCache()` to clear the whole cache.

-You can have template which look something like this for instance:
+You can have templates that look like this:

     <div class="col-lg-6">
         [[ include myfile.md#article1 ]]